 As such, fake news has gone from being a fringe issue to a matter of genuine concern for the world's technology giants, many of which have already taken steps to prevent the trend from developing further.

 Facebook, for example, has introduced measures to prevent users from modifying link previews to prevent misleading content from being posted, while it is also enlisting fact-checkers to assess disputed stories, cutting off advertising revenue for fake news sites, and doing more to review the credentials of political advertisers.
 Twitter, meanwhile, has introduced a new crackdown on suspected bots, while Google is developing improved algorithms to tackle fake news content on YouTube.

-However, many of these companies are still struggling to find a methodology for tackling the problem that does not open them up to accusations of political bias, or that does not put them at risk of being redefined as publishers of editorial content, rather than as neutral aggregators.
+Many companies are still struggling to find a methodology for tackling the problem that does not open them up to accusations of political bias, or that does not put them at risk of being redefined as publishers of editorial content, rather than as neutral aggregators.
 Most of these problems have not yet been solved, meaning this is a conversation that is likely to persist into 2018 and possibly beyond.

 Since the impact of fake news is global, businesses worldwide are having to learn lessons fast about the importance of responding proportionately to emerging security concerns associated with new tech trends of this kind.
 A failure to do so can be hugely damaging to their overall reputation, and have negative repercussions that ripple far beyond the confines of their industry.